 Note from the HL7 Board: HL7's consensus process works best when decisions are based on a dynamic exchange of ideas between colleagues.
 By removing the voter from the discussion, proxy voting weakens the consensus process.
 Thus the Board recommends that Work Groups not implement a proxy vote procedure.

-If your committee seeks to implement such a procedure, the Board advises that you clearly document the requirements that lead to that decision.
+If your committee or WG seeks to implement such a procedure, the Board advises that you clearly document the requirements that lead to that decision.

 The following section is provided as candidate boilerplate for those committees choosing the support proxy participation.
 It is not considered to be part of the “default” practices unless specifically adopted by the committee.
 If this section is adopted it should REPLACE Section 7.1